KatherineMichel/portfolio/doc/2024-recap.md

 When I started using an elliptical, I limited myself to ~70 steps per minute.
 Otherwise, I would get winded.
 Now, I am regularly up to 120+ steps per minute, and when life gets busy, and I go for a few months without exercising properly, I am able to get back to my top performance within just a few sessions.
 I would love to know the science behind it.

 During the first four months of the year, travel, holidays, sickness, and death in the family sidetracked me from going to the gym.
-May 2nd was one day to many.
+May 2nd was one day too many.
 I not only got back into the gym using an elliptical like usual, I added some light weightlifting.
 By June 1st, I'd already had a personal best on the elliptical.

 <!--
 ![](2024-recap-images/one-day-too-many.png)